michaelik/Drone-Baesd-Service-APIs/README.md

 ## Introduction🖖
-The solution to [Musala soft] (https://www.musala.com/) interview assessment.
+The solution to [Musala soft](https://www.musala.com) interview assessment.

 This is a simple Drone based service api capable of delivering small loads such as medication.
 It facilitates the registration of new drones, checking of available drones for loading, checking of drone battery level, Loading drones with medication, and checking of loaded medication for a given drone.

+---

 ### Step One - Tools and Technologies used 🎼